truenas/documentation/content/en/hub/tasks/advanced/system-dataset.md

 existing pool from the *System Dataset Pool* dropdown.
 The system dataset can be moved to unencrypted pools or encrypted pools which do not have passphrases.
-If the system dataset is moved to an encrypted pool, that volume is no longer allowed to be locked or have a passphrase set.
+If the system dataset is moved to an encrypted pool, that volume is no longer allowed to have a passphrase set.
+If the encrypted pool already has a passphrase set, the system dataset cannot be moved to the pool.

 {{% alert title="TrueNAS Enterprise" %}}
 Moving the system dataset also requires rebooting the standby TrueNAS